CogentRedTester/mpv-file-browser/addons/addons.md

 #### `fb.get_selected_index(): number`

 The current index of the cursor.
-Note that it is possible for the cursor to be outside the bounds of the list, e.g. if the list is empty this should return 1.
+Note that it is possible for the cursor to be outside the bounds of the list;
+for example when the list is empty this usually returns 1.

 #### `fb.get_selected_item(): item_table | nil`